 Students transferring from Arkansas Northeastern to another college or university should request that an official transcript of credits earned here be sent to the Registrar's Office at the institution to which they plan to transfer.
-"Request for Transcript" forms are provided for this purpose in the Registrar's Office.
+"Request for Transcript" forms are provided for this purpose in the Registrar's Office and available on the ANC website (www. anc.edu).
 No transcript may be released without the written consent of the student.
 Students with outstanding financial obligations to Arkansas Northeastern may not have transcripts released.